MLukaszewskiGL/AutomationQATraining/README.md

 **2. How to modify and add parameters**
 * TBD

+**3. Accessing parameters**

+* config module needs to be imported `from config import config`
+* parameters can be accessed via call `config.PARAMETER_NAME` - if not found error will occur

 ## Application module
 Module containing application to be tested with submodules for each feature.